Kyren223/website/src/content/blogs/the-search-for-the-perfect-ed25519-key.md

 ---
-title: The search for the perfect ed25519 key pair
+title: The search for the perfect ed25519 key
+description: Here's how you can embed your name in an SSH key
 date: 2024-12-11
 ---

-# The search for the perfect ed25519 key pair
+# The search for the perfect ed25519 key

 Todo write intro to catch attention

-### Why care about ed25519 key pairs?
+### Why care about an ed25519 key?

 Ed25519 is a cryptographic algorithm for generating a pair of keys, a public one that can be shared with anyone